-- Helps people make informed decisions and become grounded in their values. - Helps people understand and feel agency over their values and bodies. - Supports critical thinking.
+- Helps people make informed decisions and become grounded in their values. - Helps people understand and feel agency over their values and bodies. - Supports critical thinking. - States have different requirements and laws about teaching sex education.1

 HIGH QUALITY SEX ED IS...